ece362-purdue/proton-labs/lab0-intro/README.md

 The way microcontrollers work is by writing a C program, compiling it into a binary file to be run by the specific CPU core on the microcontroller, and then flashing/uploading that binary file into the **flash memory** on the microcontroller.
 Every time your microcontroller powers on, whether by USB or through the 5V pins, it loads that program from flash memory.

 The method of flashing can be different, however.
 A newly fabricated board will obviously have no data in flash memory, which the microcontroller can detect.
-If there's no data, the microcontroller will enter **boot mode**, allowing you to upload a new program.
+If there's no data, the microcontroller will enter **bootloader mode**, allowing you to upload a new program.
 However, to upload a new program, it can be tedious to put the microcontroller into boot mode and then upload a new program over and over again.

 Therefore, we have the second part of your Proton board - the debugger.
 The debugger is actually **another microcontroller** that is connected to the Proton board, electrically and digitally separate from the Proton.
 The debugger allows us to tap into the microcontroller's **debug interface**, which gives us the option to flash a new program to the microcontroller without having to put it into boot mode.
 This is done by connecting the debugger to the Proton board using the SWD and SWCLK pins, which you already connected using the shunt jumpers on the top of your board.
 The debugger can also be used to step through code, inspect variables, and set breakpoints in your code.